nicolobo/nicolobo.github.io/music.md

 ## Music

-For living only one life ain't enough, and since you're already here, you may enjoy some of my perfomances while you try to spot all my many looks though the years.
-I bet you a beer you can't find them all ;)
+For living only one life ain't enough, and since you've already violated the <i>Noli me tangere</i>, you may as well enjoy some of my perfomances while you try to spot all my many looks though the years.
+A beer says you can't find them all ;)

 <!-- <iframe width="420" height="345" src="https://www.youtube.com/embed/DeehD4Y5tfA"> -->